beingmishra/beingmishra/README.md

 ### Glad to see you here!
-I’m an Android developer since 2019.
+I’m a Mobile app developer since 2019.
 I moved from AOSP (custom rom) development to App development.
 From doing it as hobby to pursuing it as career.
-Android is not my skill but my passion.
+App development is not my skill but my passion.

 I specialize in building robust apps that can satisfy your needs.
 I love designing apps that are modern yet minimal, complex yet user friendly and feature full yet stable.
 I also keep upgrading my skills with latest languages.
 I have good knowledge of Java, Kotlin and Flutter which helps me in doing Native as well as Hybrid apps.